mauvehed/kevvy/PRD.md

 - Listens to messages in guilds where the bot is present.
 - Ignores messages from bots (including itself) and messages in DMs.
 - Uses regex (`CVE-\d{4}-\d{4,}`) to detect potential CVE IDs.
-- For each detected CVE ID:
+- For each detected CVE ID (up to a limit per message):
-    - Checks if CVE monitoring is enabled globally for the guild (`cve_guild_config.enabled`).
+    - Checks if CVE monitoring is enabled globally for the guild (`cve_guild_config.cve_monitoring_enabled`).
-    - Checks if the specific channel is configured for monitoring (`cve_channel_configs` table).
+    - Checks if the specific channel is configured for monitoring (`cve_channel_configs` table and `enabled=True`).
-    - If global monitoring is enabled AND the channel is configured:
+    - If global monitoring is enabled AND the channel is configured/enabled:
         - Fetches CVE details (NVD).
         - Checks if the CVE's severity meets the *globally* configured threshold (`cve_guild_config.severity_threshold`).
         - Determines the appropriate verbosity (checking channel override from `cve_channel_configs.verbose_mode` then global setting from `cve_guild_config.verbose_mode`).
         - Creates a CVE information embed (standard or verbose).
         - Checks if the CVE is present in the CISA KEV catalog.
-        - Sends the CVE embed to the channel.
+        - Sends the CVE embed to the channel, followed by a short delay (`asyncio.sleep`).
-        - If in KEV, sends a separate KEV information embed.
+        - If in KEV, sends a separate KEV information embed, followed by a short delay (`asyncio.sleep`).
 - Handles potential errors during API lookups gracefully.

 ### 2.2 `/cve` Group